wiremock/wiremock.org/_site/docs/stub-metadata.md

 ## Search for stubs by metadata

-Stubs can be found by matching against their metadata using the same matching strategies as when [matching HTTP requests](./request-matching.md).
+To find stubs by matching against their metadata, use the same matching strategies as when you use [matching HTTP requests](./request-matching.md).
 The most useful matcher for this is `matchesJsonPath`:

 === "Java"